Install Prometheus

 Prometheus should now be running.

-The install also created a user called Prometheus.
+The installation also created a user called Prometheus.
 You can see which processes it is running by using the command,

 Manually Install Specific Prometheus Version